 - Butterflies & Bees Mix – create a garden party for pollinators.
 This unique mix of perennial flower seed varieties will help to maintain biodiversity.

-- Warm Mix – a stunning mixture of vibrant semi-tall flowers in welcoming colours.
+- Patio Mix – a stunning mixture of vibrant wildflowers flowers (30-40cm tall) in welcoming colours.

 - Perennial Mix – flowers that give a stunning display year after year.